SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 These *declarations* can include computed properties, computed static properties, instance methods, static and class methods, initializers, subscript declarations, and even class, structure, and enumeration declarations.
-Extension declarations can't contain destructor or protocol declarations, store properties, property observers, or other extension declarations.
+Extension declarations can't contain deinitializer or protocol declarations, stored properties, property observers, or other extension declarations.
 For a discussion and several examples of extensions that include various kinds of declarations, see :doc:`../LanguageGuide/Extensions`.